CAALEJOS/osticket-prereqs/README.md

 * Select create and choose Azure Virtual Machine

 * In the Resource group field, select the Resource Group you previously created (in my case its osTicketRG)
-* Enter a name for the virtual machine in the Virtual Machine Name field (ex. osTicket-VM)
+* Enter a name for the virtual machine in the Virtual Machine Name field (ex.
+VM-osTicket)
 * Select any region
 * Availability options can be set to “No structure redundancy required”
 * Select Windows 10 Pro in the Image Field